Evaluating Ghost Hunting Documentaries

-- The complainer went to a few “haunted” sites at Halloween, sometimes after a Halloween party.
+- First, the complainer went to a few “haunted” sites at Halloween, sometimes after a Halloween party.

-- He or she spent 10 – 20 minutes at each location.
+- Then, he or she spent 10 – 20 minutes at each location.

 - Nothing happened, or nothing the person noticed.